|

 are to enable improved functionality for FM receivers and to make them more user-friendly

-by using features such as Program Identification, Program Service name display and where
+by using features such as Program Identification, Program Service name display, program

-applicable, automatic tuning for portable and car radios, in particular.
+related text information and where applicable, automatic tuning for portable and car

 The Radio Data System has spawned in Europe around